JackSzwergold/Writing/memories/High Functioning Comedy Genius in an Ape Suit Enjoys the Bacchanal.md

 “Cool,” the person he was talking to said and then followed up by saying, “Hey!
 There’s Anne!”

 I had no idea who this “Anne” was but turned around and saw Anne herself.
-She looked like an indie/punk/D.I.Y. version of Velma from *Scooby Doo*—or Enid from *Ghost World*—which easily describes about 70% of the indie/punk/D.I.Y. ladies out there.
+She looked like an indie/punk/D.I.Y. version of Velma from _Scooby Doo_ — or Enid from _Ghost World_ — which easily describes about 70% of the indie/punk/D.I.Y. ladies out there.

 She walked over and said “Hey!” to us all but was noticeably a bit stiff.
 I soon found out she was a local zinester; meaning she put out a zine.
 And in this case the zine was called something like “Baby Food” so her zine hipster name was “Baby Food Anne.”

 We chatted for a bit and then I noticed something magical: Two people had gotten up from two chairs.
 So I went in sat down in one of them.

 The chairs were simple, old school living room chairs.
-Kinda like the ones that Archie and Edith sat in on *All in the Family*.
-Todd didn’t sit down, but Rob—who somehow wandered into the room—did and we had an odd mumbling conversation.
+Kinda like the ones that Archie and Edith sat in on _All in the Family_.
+Todd didn’t sit down, but Rob — who somehow wandered into the room — did and we had an odd mumbling conversation.

 I mainly nodded at him and laughed a bit, but had no clue what his mumbling drunk mouth was talking about.
 Better just go along with a rambling drunks conversation than not, right?

-After some time passed—maybe 5 or 10 minutes—I turned around and saw Anne standing there… But she was acting weird.
-She was stiffer than before—but clearly still conscious—and was catatonic and staring out into nowhere.
+After some time passed — maybe 5 or 10 minutes — I turned around and saw Anne standing there… But she was acting weird.
+She was stiffer than before — but clearly still conscious — and was catatonic and staring out into nowhere.

 I stood up and stood right in front of her and she barely moved.
 Her head and eyes twitched a bit but in general seemed to stand there like a stiff, malfunctioning robot.